-Industrial relations of the company were cordial during the year and continue to remain peaceful at all the principal offices and all the employees are working with the company for a common objective.
-Olympic Oil Industries Limited had 5 employees on payroll.
+Industrial relations of the company were cordial during the year and continue to remain peaceful and all the employees are working with the company for a common objective.
+Olympic Oil Industries Limited had 2 employees on payroll.

 Significant Changes in Financial Ratios